luoshao23/CFA/level_1/Economics.md

 ### current account
 + merchandise trade
-+ service
++ service: such as patent fee, legal services
 + income receipt
 + unilateral transfers
+a current deficit usually result from low private savings, high private investment and low government saving.
+Of these, only investment can increase productive resources and improve future ability to repay the creditors.

 ### capital account
 + capital account
-+ sales and purchase of non-produced, non-financial assets
++ sales and purchase of non-produced, non-financial assets: such as mineral rights

 ### financial account
 + government-owned assets abroad